American Motors Corporation: Tough choices

 The continuing quest "in the business world's toughest race – the grinding contest against the Big Three automobile makers" also meant annual styling changes requiring large expenditures.
-American Motors's management total confidence "that the new 1965 models would stem a bother some decline" actually began falling behind in share of sales.
+American Motors's management total confidence "that the new 1965 models would stem a bothersome decline" actually began falling behind in share of sales.

 Moreover, a new line of redesigned cars in the full and mid-sized markets was launched in the fall of 1966.
 The cars won acclaim for their fluid styling, and Abernethy's ideas did work as Ambassador sales increased significantly.
-The dated designs of the Rambler Americans, however, hurt its sales which offset gains from Ambassador sales.
-There were quality control problems with the introduction of the new full-sized cars, as well as persistent rumors of the company's demise because of their precarious cash flow.
+However, the dated designs of the Rambler Americans hurt its sales, which offset gains from Ambassador sales.
+There were quality control problems with introducing the new full-sized cars and persistent rumors of the company's demise because of its precarious cash flow.
 Consumer Reports' negative ratings for American Motors' safety did not help.

 During this time, AMC's international sales were expanding.
-From only 18,000 cars five years ago, the 1965 model year AMC sold 74,420 cars in Canada, Europe, and Latin America.
-AMC remained the biggest U.S. seller of autos in both France and Germany.
+From only 18,000 cars five years ago, the 1965 model year AMC sold 74,420 vehicles in Canada, Europe, and Latin America.
+AMC remained the most significant U.S. seller of autos in both France and Germany.

-Abernethy also called for the de-emphasis of the Rambler brand, because he believed the public associated it too strongly with economy cars, and that it was hindering the sale of American Motors' other models at a time when mid and luxury car sales were very strong.
+Abernethy also called for the de-emphasis of the Rambler brand because he believed the public associated it too strongly with economy cars and that it was hindering the sale of American Motors' other models at a time when mid and luxury car sales were robust.
 As a result, he ordered that for 1966, the Ambassador and Marlin were to be badged purely as a product of American Motors.
 The strategy shift at first seemed to be working because sales of the redesigned 1965 and 1966 Ambassadors improved, even as AMC's overall production decreased from the record level achieved in 1963.
 However, corporate earnings per share were a meager 27 cents per share, the lowest since AMC made its famous compact car comeback in 1958.
 Investors received a message of the changing fortune of the automaker when the company's 1966 annual financial report was delivered in a plain brown wrapper, instead of the previous year's glossy cover.

 A completely new design was also slated for the larger 1967 models.
-This strategy added $60 million in retooling costs, which was a major stretch for the company.
-The new models shared fewer parts with each other and were more expensive to build.
+This strategy added $60 million in retooling costs, a significant stretch for the company.
+The latest models shared fewer parts and were more expensive to build.
 Abernethy continued his objective to position the new Rebel and Ambassador designs on an equal basis with competitive economy models marketed by the Big Three.